 Stone Pipe Company

-Emeritus Professor Hugh Torrens (Keele University) has reasearched the Stone Pipe Company for many years and has kindly donated all of his paper work, books, photographic slides, cuttings, notes and collection of stone pipes to the UWLHS for preservation and archiving.
+Emeritus Professor Hugh Torrens (Keele University) has researched the Stone Pipe Company for many years and has kindly donated all of his paper work, books, slides, cuttings, notes and collection of stone pipes to the UWLHS.

 The collection amounts to about six boxes of material plus the pipes and is of intrinsic historical significance.